Copyright: ICRC/Dorothée Baumann/06.08.2010/Caption: Geneva, ICRC headquarters./Reference: V-P-BAT-E-00188

 • Explore your research idea with humanitarian actors at the ICRC.

-• Contribute to the development of technologies that address pressing humanitarian challenges.
+• Contribute to the development of technologies at ICRC that address pressing humanitarian challenges.

 Eligibility Criteria

-• You are a PhD student or PostDocs from ETH or EPFL
+• You are a PhD candidate, Postdoctoral researcher or scientific assistant from ETH or EPFL

 • Your research project helps the ICRC to address humanitarian action challenges